You are viewing a story from harrypotterfanfiction.com

 “Has it been raining a lot lately?”
 It had been several weeks since he had spent any considerable time outside.

-She looked the same as she had when he last had seen her, but more relaxed.
-Her thigh barely brushed against his as she shifted into a more comfortable position.
-He felt at ease for the first time all evening, and inhaled deeply.
+She looked much the same as she always had – more sober and relaxed than when he had last saw her.
+The memory of that night was one he'd not been able to forget.
+Her thigh barely brushed against his as she shifted into a more comfortable position, and he felt himself return to the present.
+For the first time all evening, he felt at ease and inhaled deeply.
 The scent of her perfume filled his nose.
 It was different than it used to be, but nice.

-“You smell good.”
+“You, you look good.”
 He braved looking up at her face.
+“I’m glad you’re here tonight.”

 Her dark eyes looked back into his.
-They did not look concerned or sympathetic, but rather held the content sort of smile one has when they are reunited with an old friend.
+They did not look concerned or sympathetic, but rather held the content sort of smile one has when they are reunited with a dear friend or an estranged lover.

-It had been so long since he had last touched her, and so much had changed – they both had - that he was unsure of where to place his hands as he rose to his feet.
-Laying them on her sides, he began following her lead in a slow circle to the beat oozing out from the pub.
-He considered moving his hands higher up, or back, or somewhere, when he felt her lay her hands over his.
-They were warm.
+It had been so long since he had last held her, and so much had changed – they both had - that he was unsure of where to place his hands as he too rose to his feet.
+Setting them at her sides, he began following her lead in a slow circle to the beat oozing out from the pub.
+He considered moving his hands higher up, or further back, or somewhere, when he felt her lay her hands over his.
+They were warm and sent a trail of heat through his skin.

 “Right here is fine, George.”
 She smiled before returning her own hands to his shoulders.
 “You know you’re still an awful dancer, don’t you?”

-And for the first time that evening, a genuine laugh poured out of his chest.
+And for the first time that evening, George laughed.